beeglebug/game-idea-machine/README.md

 * __setting__ - an idea focused on the setting
 * __character__ - a game based on a particular character

-Comments and suggestions can be tweeted to [@gameideamachine](http://twitter.com/gameideamachine)
+Comments and suggestions should be tweeted to [@beeglebug](http://twitter.com/beeglebug)